Kantai-Melau/Customer_segmentation/README.md

 For this project we looked at the dataset from Maven Technologies and applied clustering algorithms to group their 7000+ customers.
 This technique can be used by marketting teams to target groups of customers which suit their marketting strategies better.

 Note that we have used variables for accessing PostgreSQL.
 If you wish to replicate this project, these variable will need to be replaced with your own login credentials.

+Finally, the Tableau dashboards & visualisations/analysis of each cluster can be found here: https://public.tableau.com/app/profile/adna3400/viz/cluster_analysis_what/Demographics?publish=yes

+The customer profiles that were generated can be found in the PowerPoint slides.